What are capital credits?

-Member equity is the value of your investment in Baldwin EMC; it is not dollars in a bank account.
-It is similar to the equity you build in your home – as you pay down your home mortgage over time, the amount of equity you have increases.
-In a similar way, the longer you are a member of Baldwin EMC, the more equity you build in your capital credits account, in direct proportion to the amount of electricity you purchase.
+Capital credits represent the value of a member’s investment in Baldwin EMC; it is not dollars in a bank account.
+It is similar to the equity you build in your home.
+The amount of capital credits a member has is in direct proportion to the amount of electricity he or she purchases.

-Why does Baldwin EMC need to hold member equity in reserve?
+Why does Baldwin EMC need to hold capital credits in reserve?

-Baldwin EMC will continue to pay capital credits to the estate.
-Upon written request, the Board of Trustees may authorize the refund of all remaining capital credits to the legal representatives of the estate in one payment, as long as the refund does not affect the financial stability of the cooperative.
-The documents needed to request a refund of capital credits from a deceased member’s account can be obtained by contacting Baldwin EMC at (251) 989-6247 or (800) 837-3374.
+Baldwin EMC will continue to pay amounts of capital credits that are retired to the estate.
+Upon written request, the Board of Trustees may authorize the retirement of all remaining capital credits to the legal representatives of the estate in one payment, as long as the retirement of those capital credits does not affect the financial stability of the cooperative.
+The documents needed to request a retirement and corresponding cash payment of capital credits from a deceased member’s account can be obtained by contacting Baldwin EMC at (251) 989-6247 or (800) 837-3374.